At our Braintree branch, we have a team of solicitors dealing with all aspects of residential property

 What areas does the Braintree branch cover?

-Each Cunningtons’ branch has a team of expert property lawyers who usually cover property transactions in their area – so the Braintree branch would deal with property in Braintree, the Solihull branch focusses on the Solihull area, etc.
+Each Cunningtons’ branch has a team of expert property lawyers who usually cover property transactions in their area – so the Braintree branch would deal with property in Braintree, Essex, the Solihull branch focusses on the Solihull area in West Midlands, etc.

-Our Braintree branch is handy for most of north Essex and its towns and villages.
+Our Braintree branch is near you if you are looking at most of north Essex and its towns and villages.
 It is within easy reach of Stansted Airport and the towns of Bishops Stortford, Sudbury, Saffron Waldon and Halstead.

 However, the population of the UK is fairly mobile. and dealing with residential conveyancing solicitors face-to-face is possible using our network of branches.